Key facts

 Course overview

-Information technology is driving digital disruption, with new technology helping redefine many industries.
-To take advantage of the opportunities that information technology offers, businesses need skilled staff who can lead and manage IT projects, services, and departments.
-Deakin’s Master of Information Technology Management will equip you with the knowledge and skills necessary to lead and manage information technology projects and people within enterprise.
+The digital landscape is constantly evolving, driven by ground-breaking advancements that reshape entire industries.
+To take advantage of the opportunities that information technology offers, businesses need skilled leaders who can effectively manage IT projects, services, and departments.
+Deakin University's Master of Information Technology Management course equips you with the knowledge and expertise to excel in this critical role.

 The award conferred upon completion is recognised in the Australian Qualifications Framework at Level 9